MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/index-object-dao.md

 With an **Index** object, you can:

 - Use the **Required** property to determine whether the **[Field](field-object-dao.md)** objects in the index require values that are not Null, and then use the **IgnoreNulls** property to determine whether the null values have index entries.

 - Use the **Primary** and **Unique** properties to determine the ordering and uniqueness of the **Index** object.

 The Microsoft Access database engine maintains all base table indexes automatically.
 It updates indexes whenever you add, change, or delete records from the base table.
 Once you create the database, use the **[CompactDatabase](dbengine-compactdatabase-method-dao.md)** method periodically to bring index statistics up-to-date.

 When accessing a table-type **Recordset** object, you specify the order of records using the object's **Index** property.
 Set this property to the **Name** property setting of an existing **Index** object in the **Indexes** collection.
 This collection is contained by the **[TableDef](tabledef-object-dao.md)** object underlying the **Recordset** object that you're populating.

 > [!NOTE]
 > <P>You don't have to create indexes for a table, but for large, unindexed tables, accessing a specific record or processing joins can take a long time.
 Conversely, having too many indexes can slow down updates to the database as each of the table indexes is amended.</P>

 The **[Attributes](field-attributes-property-dao.md)** property of each **Field** object in the index determines the order of records returned and consequently determines which access techniques to use for that index.

 Each **Field** object in the **Fields** collection of an **Index** object is a component of the index.
 To define a new **Index** object, set its properties before you append it to a collection, making the **Index** object available for subsequent use.

 > [!NOTE]
 > <P>You can modify the <STRONG>Name</STRONG> property setting of an existing <STRONG>Index</STRONG> object only if the <STRONG><A href="connection-updatable-property-dao.md">Updatable</A></STRONG> property setting of the containing <STRONG>TableDef</STRONG> object is <STRONG>True</STRONG>.</P>

 When you set a primary key for a table, the Microsoft Access database engine automatically defines it as the primary index.
 A primary index consists of one or more fields that uniquely identify all records in a table in a predefined order.
 Because the primary index field must be unique, the Microsoft Access database engine automatically sets the **Unique** property of the primary **Index** object to **True**.
 If the primary index consists of more than one field, each field can contain duplicate values, but the combination of values from all the indexed fields must be unique.
 A primary index consists of a key for the table and is always made up of the same fields as the primary key.

 > [!IMPORTANT]
-> <P>Make sure your data complies with the attributes of your new index.
+> Make sure your data complies with the attributes of your new index.
 If your index requires unique values, make sure that there are no duplicates in existing data records.
-If duplicates exist, the Microsoft Access database engine can't create the index; a trappable error results when you attempt to use the Append method on the new index.</P>
+If duplicates exist, the Microsoft Access database engine can't create the index; a trappable error results when you attempt to use the Append method on the new index.

 When you create a relationship that enforces referential integrity, the Microsoft Access database engine automatically creates an index with the **Foreign** property, set as the foreign key in the referencing table.
 After you've established a table relationship, the Microsoft Access database engine prevents additions or changes to the database that violate that relationship.
 If you set the **Attributes** property of the **[Relation](relation-object-dao.md)** object to allow cascading updates and cascading deletes, the Microsoft Access database engine updates or deletes records in related tables automatically.